sivakumar-sivaprakasam/SparkLab/README.md

 Data file to be used is `/home/ubuntu/data/sample.data` and it is already kept in there

 Finally, filtering out selected numbers and also save the output of RDD to folder `/home/ubuntu/data/sample.data/out`

+Partially implemented solution can be found at  `com.spark.lab.spark_exercises.rdd.partial.RDDExample`

+Full solution can be found at `com.spark.lab.spark_exercises.rdd.solution.RDDExample`

 ### Exercise 10 - Spark DataSet